sa1136/Data-Structures/README.md

 12. Number of Islands
 13. Amount of New Area Painted
 14. Random Pick with Weight
+15. Find All Possible Recipes from Given Supplies

 *More questions will be added in the future.*